 Earl Van Dorn (1820-1863) – A West Point graduate and career U.S. Army officer, Earl Van Dorn fought with distinction in the Mexican-American War but resigned his commission in 1861 to join his native state of Mississippi in the Confederate cause.
 He would make the ultimate sacrifice for his beliefs.

 Stand Watie (1806-1871) – Also known as Standhope Oowatie, Degataga “Stand Firm,” and Isaac S. Watie, he was a leader of the Cherokee Nation and a brigadier general of the Confederate States Army during the Civil War.

 Major General Joseph Wheeler – Serving in the Western Theater of the Civil War, Joseph Wheeler took part in most of the major actions in that region.
 Returning to the U.S. Army after the war, Joseph Wheeler later was a key commander during the Spanish-American War.

-Cathay Williams (1842-??) – When Congress passed an act authorizing the establishment of the first all-Black military units, later known as “Buffalo Soldiers,” Cathay Williams became the first and only female Buffalo Soldier.
+Cathay Williams (1842-??) – When Congress passed an act establishing the first all-Black military units, later known as “Buffalo Soldiers,” Cathay Williams became the first and only female Buffalo Soldier.